rossizero/zephyr-blinky-ota/README.md

 * find out why my custom overlays broke the mcuboot upgrade process
 * find out why it only boots from the latest version after the second run/download
 * for the c3 board: `error message undefined reference to '__atomic_exchange_4' and undefined reference to '__atomic_fetch_add_4'`
+* if app.overlay and /boards/boardname.overlay, app.overlay is being ignored